Community News

 Asha Bromfield will launch her book, “Songs of Irie,” between 3:30 – 4:30 pm in conversation with author Gayle Gonsalves.

 Yolanda T. Marshall, children’s literature author, will be presented with the 2023 My People Award.
 This award is presented to an: African, Black or Caribbean writer in Canada who is excelling at their craft and telling the stories of our heritage in their work.
-Yolanda is a Guyanese-born author who has been living in Canada since 1978.
+Yolanda is a Guyanese-born author who migrated to Canada at 14 years old.

 On Saturday, October 14th, the last day of the book fair will be jam-packed with a session starting at 10:00 am.
 There will be a workshop for up-and-coming writers titled,” The World of Distribution-the Dos and Don’ts,” which will run until 11:00 a.m.
 The workshop will be conducted by leading experts in the publishing industry such as: Maria Martella, owner of Tinlids Inc., and Kwame Scott Fraser, President, and Publisher of Dundurn Press.